polo2ro/restitute/README.md

 Methods to use within a service

+**apiService.error(message)**

+set httpstatus to 500 and outcome object with the given message resolve the service promise with the outcome object

 **apiService.forbidden(message)**

-set httpstatus and outcome object resolve the service promise with the outcome object
+set httpstatus to 401 and outcome object with the given message resolve the service promise with the outcome object

 **apiService.notFound(message)**

-set httpstatus and outcome object resolve the service promise with the outcome object
+set httpstatus to 404 and outcome object with the given message resolve the service promise with the outcome object

 **apiService.success(message)**

-set httpstatus and outcome object resolve the service promise with the outcome object
+set httpstatus to 200 and outcome object with the given message resolve the service promise with the outcome object

 **apiService.resolveSuccess(document, message)**